 10.7.
-A bill or resolution may be authored only by a Member or committee of the house of origin.
+A bill or resolution may be authored only by a Member or committee of the house of origin, unless written approval for a Member or committee not of the house of origin to be a joint author is received from the President pro Tempore of the Senate and the Speaker of the Assembly and provided to the Secretary of the Senate and the Chief Clerk of the Assembly, as appropriate, provided that a Member or committee not of the house of origin may not be a lead author.
 Members or committees that are not of the house of origin may be "principal coauthors" or "coauthors."
 A bill may not indicate in its heading or elsewhere that it was introduced at the request of a state agency or officer or any other person.
 A bill may not contain the words "By request" or words of similar import.